Food aid suspended as Myanmar's Rakhine state sinks deeper into violence

 Shortly before his comments, aid groups were again spotlighted by army chief Min Aung Hlaing, whose office said WFP-labelled food and medicines had been found with dead militants.

+The office of de facto civilian leader Aung San Suu Kyi has also put out multiple statements in the last week saying the same.

-The militants are fighting under the banner of the Arakan Rohingya Salvation Army (ARSA), who say they are defending their minority group from persecution by Myanmar.
+The militants are fighting under the banner of the Arakan Rohingya Salvation Army (ARSA), who say they are defending the ethnic minority from persecution by Myanmar.